gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-An initiator of an SCTP association may want to offer multiple different key-management solutions for DTLS Chunk or in combination with other security solutions in addition to DTLS 1.3 chunks for the SCTP association.
+An initiator of an SCTP association may want to offer multiple different key-management solutions for DTLS Chunk or in combination with other protection solutions in addition to DTLS 1.3 chunks for the SCTP association.
+Multiple protection solutions offered in the INIT chunk will be ordered based on the priority, where the most preferred will be in the first position and the least preferred in the last.
+The INIT-ACK chunk will only contain the chosen protection solution.
 This can be done but need to consider the downgrade attack risks (see {{Downgrade-Attacks}}).

 The initiator MAY include in its INIT additional security solutions